 Michelle has worked in the office of a State Senator, clerked for a Judge in Albany and was an intern in the Westchester County District Attorney’s office.

 She is currently admitted to practice in New York State.

 Ellen M. Nistico

-Ellen Nistico is the Firm Administrator for Sloan & Feller.
-She was born and raised on a horse and cattle farm in Grafton, Australia.
+Ellen is the Firm Administrator for Sloan & Feller.
+She was born in Grafton, New South Wales, Australia.
 Ellen moved to New York in 2011 and is now a permanent resident.

 She has a background in Business Administration and is responsible for managing the administrative operations of the firm, marketing the Firm’s legal services and handling the entire Firm’s billing and collections.
 In addition, Ellen assists our attorneys with managing their busy schedules, coordinating meetings and communicating with clients.

-In her spare time, Ellen enjoys spending time with her puppy, Bailey.
-She also enjoys being a Volunteer Firefighter and Rescue Diver in Putnam County.
+In her spare time, Ellen enjoys spending time with her dog, Bailey.
+She also enjoys being a Volunteer Firefighter in Putnam County.